Things to Do in Vilnius in September

 Best Activities in September

-Historic Old Town Walking Exploration
+Old Town Walking Routes and Architecture Tours

 Trakai Castle Day Trips